-Once the soup and wine were ready, Glorfindel took them and hurriedly left the kitchens, making his way up the nearby stairs up to the library.
+Once the soup and wine were ready, Glorfindel took them and hurriedly left the kitchens, making his way up the nearby stairs to the library.
 Balancing the bowl and goblet on one arm, he pushed open the door and stepped inside the vast room.
-Humming quietly to himself, the Balrog Slayer walked between the many rows of bookshelves toward the back table where his friend always worked.
+Humming quietly to himself, the Balrog Slayer walked between the many rows of bookshelves toward the back table where the chief advisor always worked.

 However, Glorfindel stopped, his eyes narrowing slightly.
 Erestor was not sitting at his usual table, bent over with his nose nearly touching the parchment he was working on.
 In fact, it appeared as though he hadn't sat at his designated spot since before Thranduil had been poisoned.

 A bit concerned, Glorfindel turned and crossed the library at a slightly quicker pace, stepping out into the hallway and walking in the direction of the slender advisor's room.
 It was the only other place he could think of where he would be at this hour.